tjulyz/PyTorch-Encoding/README.md

   * conda create -n enc_cu10 python=3.6.7 # create a new virtual env

-  * conda install torch==1.0.0 torchvision -c pytorch
+  * conda install torch==1.0.0 torchvision -c pytorch  (don't worry if the torch is built with cu90)

   * Install ninja::